Friends of Tunisian accused in Canada plot express shock

-TUNIS For the friends and family of Chiheb Esseghaier, the news that the Tunisian-born student had been arrested over an alleged al Qaeda-backed plot in Canada came as a major surprise given his mission to save lives as a medical researcher.
+TUNIS For the friends of Chiheb Esseghaier, the news that the Tunisian-born student had been arrested over an alleged al Qaeda-backed plot to derail a train in Canada came as something of a surprise.

-His parents insisted he was innocent, saying he sent home money to help the disadvantaged.
-His friends in the Tunisian capital remembered him as an ordinary student, certainly no Islamist extremist, but perhaps somewhat naive and easily led.
+They remembered him during his time in the Tunisian capital as an ordinary student, certainly no Islamist extremist, but perhaps somewhat naive and easily led.

 Their recollections are not of the kind of young man who would go on to face charges in a distant country of conspiracy to murder and working with a terrorist group.